kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 This change will not affect scheduling.
 - It is out of scope to introduce any form of gang scheduling or pod affinity rules.
 We only handle eviction of already-scheduled pods.

+Partial replica failure
+- We will assume that the replica is a single unit and can be considered failing if any pod in it is failing.
+In this KEP there is not a plan for systems in which the replica may still be healthy even with some percentage of pods failing.

 ## Proposal